raphlinus/raphlinus.github.io/_posts/2022-05-16-next-dozen-guis.md

 As an illustration of how a Rust UI app may depend on the compositor, see the [Minesweeper using windows-rs] demo.
 Essentially all presentation is done using the compositor rather than a drawing API (this is why the numbers are drawn using dots rather than fonts).
 This sample application depends on the [Windows.UI] namespace to be provided by the operating system, so will only run on Windows 10 (build 1803 or later).

-TODO: is this a good time for a brief tutorial on Windows deployment choices?
-This is *massively* confusing from MS. The default choice is WinAPI, which goes back to Windows NT and Windows 95 (when it was called Win32; writing code that works on both 32 and 64 bit targets is relatively straightforward).
-There are also various iterations of WinRT, of which UWP was heavily promoted then deprecated.
-Today Windows APP SDK is one of the

 All that said, there are significant *disadvantages* to the compositor as well.
 One is cross-platform support and compatibility.
 There is currently no good cross-platform abstraction for the compositor ([planeshift] was an attempt, but is abandoned).
 Further, older systems (Windows 7 and X11) cannot rely on the compositor, so there has to be a compatibility path, generally with degraded behavior.

 There are other more subtle drawbacks.
 One is a lowest-common-denominator approach, emphasizing visual effects supported by the compositor, especially cross-platform.
 As just one example, translation and alpha fading is well-supported, but scaling of bitmap surfaces comes with visual degradation, compared with re-rendering the vector original.
-[TODO: need to explain what it means to depend on WinRT APIs such as Windows.UI] There's also the issue of additional RAM usage for all the intermediate texture layers.
+There's also the issue of additional RAM usage for all the intermediate texture layers.

 Perhaps the biggest motivation to use the compositor extensively is stitching together diverse visual sources, particularly video, 3D, and various UI embeddings including web and "native" controls.
 If you want a video playback window to scroll seamlessly and other UI elements to blend with it, there is essentially no other game in town.
 These embeddings were declared as out of scope for Druid, but people request them often.